|

 In Western society, heirlooming is a matter of individual choice.
 Our heirlooms may be almost anything.
 Not so everywhere.
 Among many people, heirlooms are very specific classes of objects, often not owned by their possessor, but held in trust for the family or larger group.
 Beads are heirloomed in many places, including Asia, Africa and the Americas.
 Each people have specific rules for heirlooming.

+Not all beads are heirloomed.
 These opaque red glass barrels are recognized as old beads in Sarawak (East Malaysia, on Borneo), but are not heirloomed.
 They are called "ghost beads" and are put on stakes in a field to drive away spirits or thrown out a window after a bad dream.
-Those in the picture are from a 14
+Those in the picture are from a 14th to 16th century site.

 I am not sure if these are heirlooms in Sarawak any more.
 The one on the right is from a 14th - 16th century site.
+It must have been an heirloom at one time, because the one on the left is a Venetian imitation, ca.1870.

 Rules of heirlooms include whether a collection is open or closed, split or curated (handed down intact).
 These valuable, tiny (2-3 mm) mutiraja beads from Timor, Indonesia, are the only ones used by the upper class.
 The collection is closed, but beads may be shifted around, so it can be split or curated.